dkarter/capybara_error_intel/README.md

 [![Build Status](https://travis-ci.org/dkarter/capybara_error_intel.svg?branch=master)](https://travis-ci.org/dkarter/capybara_error_intel)

-Capybara provides excellent error messages for its built in predicate methods: `has_selector?`, `has_text?`, and `has_title?` but when those are used from Page Objects while exposing predicate methods from the PageObjects themselves the error messages are lost and all we get is `expected true, got false`.
+Capybara provides excellent error messages for its built in predicate methods: `has_selector?`, `has_text?`, `has_title?` etc., but when those are used from Page Objects while exposing predicate methods from the PageObjects themselves the error messages are lost and all we get is `expected true, got false`.
 Including this module into your PageObject by adding `include CapybaraErrorIntel::DSL` after `include Capybara::DSL` will return the heuristic error messages.

 ## Example